alankylam/Data-Science-Portfolio/README.md

 ```

 ### Build Reservoir
-Next, the reservoir size must be created initially in the 2D space with Matplotlib and then transformed into 3D using VTK.
+Next, the reservoir can now be built in 2D  with Matplotlib and then transformed into 3D using VTK matrices.

 ```
 class TwoDimReservoir(OneDimReservoir):